All posts

 You don't have to type out brackets when using only regular identifiers.

-They say: “Change is the only constant”, but it’s not true.
+They say: "Change is the only constant", but it's not true.
 So are the hints.
-Once they’re used, they usually stay.
-It’s a slippery slope telling SQL how it should behave - unless you are Paul White.
+Once they're used, they usually stay.
+It's a slippery slope telling SQL how it should behave - unless you are Paul White (SQL Kiwi) .

 SQL Server is not very consistent in handling transactions, so it needs all the help it can get.
-I’ll let Michael J Swart cover the rest.
+Michael J Swart wrote about why you shouldn't abandon your transactions.

-If you ever wondered why you get the same result on two different pages, it’s probably because of determinism.
-So I usually add a surrogate PK to the ORDER BY clause when I want to make sure to be deterministic.
+If you ever wondered why the same query hands back rows in a different order from one run to the next, determinism (or the lack of it) is usually why.
+So I add a surrogate PK to the ORDER BY clause whenever the order has to be stable.

 A little-known fact is that the TOP operator accepts an expression.
-But it needs to be wrapped in parenthesis like so
+But it needs to be wrapped in parentheses like so

 [